 The master branch is the main development branch.
 Although an effort is made to ensure that this code functions correctly, there may be times when it is broken.
 Released versions can be found through the named branches and tags.
-Use the git commands to see the available branches and tags.
+Use the git commands: